Constructing a conceptual framework

-A conceptual framework is used to illustrate what you expect to find through your research, including how the variables you are considering might relate to each other.
+A conceptual framework illustrates what you expect to find through your research.
+It defines the relevant variables for your study and maps out how they might relate to each other.

 Independent and dependent variables

 If we want to test a cause-and-effect relationship, we need to identify at least two key variables: the independent variable and the dependent variable.
 In our example:

 - the expected cause, “hours of study,” is the independent variable (aka the predictor or explanatory variable).

 - the expected effect, “exam score,” is the dependent variable (aka the response or outcome variable).

 In other words, “exam score” depends on “hours of study.”
 Our hypothesis is that the more hours a student studies, the better they will do on the exam.

 Causal relationships often involve several independent variables that affect the dependent variable.
 However, to keep things simple, we’ll work with just one independent variable, namely “hours of study.”

 To visualize our expected cause-and-effect relationship, we will use the basic design components of boxes and arrows.
 Each variable appears in a box.
 To indicate a causal relationship, each arrow should start from the independent variable (the cause) and point to the dependent variable (the effect).

 Next, we should identify other variables that might influence the relationship between our independent and dependent variables.
 Some common variables to include are moderators, mediators, and control variables.